Paczur/ctf/README.md

  * CTF_AUTO - Print color codes only when outputing to terminal */
 #define CTF_COLOR CTF_AUTO
+// Displays only groups that failed
+#define CTF_ONLY_FAILED CTF_OFF

 // Macros used for specifing internal details, use only when encountering a bug